 Struck by Lightning (2012)

-Carson Phillips: A life without meaning, without drive, without focus, without goals or dreams isn't a life worth living.
+Carson Phillips: Because a life without meaning, without drive, without focus, without goals or dreams isn't a life worth living.
 Life comes at you fast.
-It runs through your body and tries to escape to be expressed in anyway possible.
-In a way, it's a lot like lightning.
+It runs through your body and tries to escape and be expressed in any way possible.
+In a way, it's a lot like... lightning.

-Carson Phillips: At what grade do we stop believing in ourselves?
-At what grade do we stop believing, period?
-I mean, someone has to be a Nobel Peace Prize winner, someone has to be ballerina.
+Carson Phillips: In what grade do we stop believing in ourselves?
+In what grade do we just stop believing, period?
+I mean, someone has to be a Nobel Peace Prize winner.
+Someone has to be a ballerina.
 Why not us?
-I can't be the only one who gets that.
+I can't be the only one that gets that.

 Carson Phillips: 2, 4, 6, 8.
 Heard you like to fornicate.